New Page 1

 Extension of activity.

-Look for other plants that will produce edible fruit later on - note their flower buds & leaves. (bramble & hazel)
+Look for other plants that will produce edible fruit later on - note their flower buds and leaves. (bramble and hazel)

 Supervision of scissors.